-Alpine Gems and Minerals is a family business, and has been since 1965.
+Alpine Gems is a family business, and has been since 1965.
 We originally provided building stone, and then added lapidary and sculpting materials in 1997 to our repertoire.
-We look forward to future growth and opportunities to provide our customers, old and new, with the best quality Utah Alabaster Stone.
+We look forward to future growth and opportunities to provide our customers, old and new, with the best quality Utah Alabaster Stones.
 Below is a timeline of important events beginning with a photo of the founder and creator Paul Lamoreaux, our father, grandfather, and husband.

 Dad created a prolific array of mineral maps and maintained Gold Strike, an old mine in St. George.
-In 1995, he leased it to Tenneco who developed Goldstrike with big equipment pulling out 91 million dollars in gold.With The 1 per cent he was paid, Paul built the Summit lodge, the cut shop with artist stations, the stables, the coops and garden areas and drilled a well thanks to daughter Laurie's paperwork and research.
-He created 2-3 acre truck gardens which the kids and grandkids helped to work.Many artists using our stone become famous for their work.
+In 1995, he leased it to Tenneco who developed Goldstrike with big equipment pulling out 91 million dollars in gold.With the 1 per cent or about a million dollars that he was paid, Paul built the Summit lodge, the cut shop with artist stations, the stables, the coops and garden areas and drilled a well thanks to Laurie's paperwork and research.
+He created 2-3 acre truck gardens which the kids and grandkids helped to work on.Many artists using our stone become famous for their work.
 Alvin Marshall, Oreland Joe, Rolle Grandebois, Tim Washburn, Charlotte Darling Diehl, Leslie Pablo and his father, and many other beautiful pieces by other wonderful artists were created.

-Paul's health began to decline when he got diabetes so the ranch was not finished, but he continued to develop beautiful gardens with giant pumpkins at Summit and the Berry patch mine continued to produce wonderful stone.We find other alabaster mines as well.
-In 2004, Adam left to start his own business Cactus Creations landscape design in Arizona.
-Marcus and ArJean ran the business after Paul retired.Rusty Galetka, a former customer, began to sell orange alabaster under the name Utah Alabaster Supply.
-He did a good job of marketing the stone and the orange alabaster appeared all over the world (which helped us) but he hurt his back while mining and began to work at a sand and gravel pit.
-As our parents began to be old, they enjoyed their grandchildren who were growing up.
-Ben and Linda took over mining claims and accounting.
-In 2011 Paul died and the Berry patch was reclaimed.
-All the rock harvested was brought to the cut shop and Summit land.
-New colors of stone were discovered: beautiful silver cloud, translucent peach, sunshine yellow, harvest gold, and white.
-In 2012 Ben formed a new LLC company with the owners Ben, ArJean, Laurie, Adam and Marcus.It was called Alpine Gems, and retired Dad's sole proprietorship.
+Paul's health began to decline when he got diabetes so the ranch was not finished, but he continued to develop beautiful gardens with giant pumpkins at Summit and the mines continued to produce wonderful stone.
+In 2004, Adam got married and left to start his own business, Cactus Creations landscape design in Arizona.
+Marcus and ArJean ran the business after Paul retired for 10 years.
+As our parents began to be old, other family members carried the torch.
+In 2011 Paul died and some of the mines were reclaimed.
+200 tons of beautiful colors of stone came to the cut shop.
+We began to mine and market stone from the T. orange mine where we discovered silver cloud, translucent peach, sunshine yellow, harvest gold and pink.
+In 2012, we formed a new LLC company called Alpine Gems, and retired Dad's sole proprietorship.